Oibaf66/fbzx-wii/README_WIN.txt

 ******************
 Original FBZX Menu
 ******************
-F1-F12 to access the original FBZX (not Wii) menu (not all the features are available here).
+F1-F12 to access the original FBZX menu (not all the features are available here).
 F1 key to access FBZX help menu.